Easily customize your photos online with PixTeller photo editor tool for free.

 The background blur achieved through lens focus is quite subtle and pleasing to the eye.
 But, when the same effect is done using editing tools, the effect can quite quickly become the worst part of the image.

-So, while applying background blur in post-processing, make sure to reduce the intensity at first and slowly increase the intensity by checking how the result turns out to be.
+So, while applying background blur in post-processing, make sure to reduce the intensity at first and slowly increase the intensity by checking how the result will be.

 Most modern editing tools offer one-click filters, which help add preset edits to your images in just a single click.
 Even though one-click filters are a great choice to enhance the look of your photograph as a beginner, if you're looking to learn photo editing seriously, then the filters must not be your go-to choice.